 Efficient Management of Referrals:

-Novari eRequest® enables the efficient management of referrals by providing a centralized platform for tracking, updating, and communicating client care information.
+Novari eRequest® enables the efficient management of referrals by providing a centralised platform for tracking, updating, and communicating client care information.
 This system ensures that all relevant parties have access to the most current information, reducing the risk of errors and delays.
 The platform’s intuitive design makes it easy for healthcare providers to navigate, further improving the efficiency of the referral process.

 Improved Communication Between Care Providers: